aravind-ramaswami/arr229/lab2.md

 # Sample Data

-I removed all serial print statements to speed up the execution of the main loop.
+I removed all serial print statements to speed up the main loop's execution.
 I also added flags to start and stop data recording.
 These flags were necessary because the Artemis main loop runs faster than the IMU can process data.
-After speeding up, the IMU data is at a rate of 362hz while the Artemis runs at 48 MHz, so the Artemis runs much faster than the IMU.
+After speeding up, the IMU data is at a rate of 362 Hz, while the Artemis runs at 48 MHz, so the Artemis runs much faster than the IMU.

 ![image](https://github.com/user-attachments/assets/b00061a6-4e63-4374-83f0-3ee93fc96a21)